 The commitment to health education is particularly impressive.
 The health sciences building includes large, state-of-the-art labs and workout rooms for physical therapy and athletic training.
 Students are taught medical ethics and bioethics consistent with Catholic teaching.

 The new Catholic Studies program is modeled after the well-respected program at the University of St. Thomas in Minnesota; founding director Dr. Matthew Gerlach formerly studied and taught in the UST program.
 The courses offer a firm grounding in the Catholic intellectual tradition, especially theology and philosophy.
 More than an academic program, Catholic Studies students and faculty form a community that meets weekly for Mass and dinner, participates in Eucharistic Adoration and confession, engages in service activities, attends the March for Life, and comes together for social activities.

 Catholic Studies students are especially encouraged to study abroad at UM’s campus in Rome, but other students are eligible to participate in the five-week or full-semester programs.
 The Rome program costs nothing extra—tuition and room and board costs are the same as Bismarck, and financial aid carries over.
 Students study and explore Rome and the Church, and courses cover several of UM’s general education requirements.

-Enhancing the relatively small liberal arts faculty, Fr.
-Shea recently hired Dr. Carol Andreini, the longtime director of the Cardinal Muench Seminary’s classics program.
+Enhancing the relatively small liberal arts faculty, Msgr.
+Shea hired Dr. Carol Andreini, the longtime director of the Cardinal Muench Seminary’s classics program.
 Priests who studied under Dr. Andreini throughout the Bismarck and Fargo dioceses helped fund the position after the Seminary was closed.